Unit 5: Inferential Statistics – Class 12 Applied Maths | Free MCQs & Solutions | Boundless Maths

 ✓ Correct Answer: (a) Both A and R are True and R is the correct explanation of A

-Reason is TRUE — we use the t-distribution (instead of the z-distribution) precisely because \(\sigma\) is unknown and we estimate it using \(s\), especially when \(n\) is small.
-This is the correct explanation for why the t-test is used.
+A is TRUE — a one-sample t-test compares \(\bar{x}\) from the sample to a known/hypothesised \(\mu\).
+R is TRUE and explains A — we use the t-distribution (not z) precisely because \(\sigma\) is unknown and we estimate it using \(s\), especially when \(n\) is small.

 📐 Never Forget a Formula Again